Canadian Baptists of Western Canada

-The Canadian Baptists of Western Canada, formerly the Baptist Union of Western Canada, is a moderate Baptist Christian association of churches in British Columbia, Alberta, Saskatchewan, Manitoba, Yukon and the Northwest Territories.
+The Canadian Baptists of Western Canada (CBWC), formerly the Baptist Union of Western Canada, is a moderate Baptist Christian association of churches in British Columbia, Alberta, Saskatchewan, Manitoba, Yukon and the Northwest Territories.
 Headquarters is in Calgary, Alberta.
 The union is one of four components of Canadian Baptist Ministries.

 History

 Baptists in western Canada began in Manitoba in the 1860s, organizing formally in 1884 with the establishment of the Baptist Convention of Manitoba and the Northwest.
 In 1897, British Columbian Baptists organized their own Convention.
 These Conventions, and others, united to form the Baptist Convention of Western Canada in 1907, representing 201 churches and 11,000 congregants.
 The name was changed to the Baptist Union of Western Canada (BUWC) in 1909, by which it was known until 2007.
 In 1944, the BUWC joined with the United Baptist Convention of the Maritimes and the Baptist Convention of Ontario and Quebec to form the Baptist Federation of Canada (BFC) as a national coordinating body.
 It was joined by l'Union d'Eglises Baptistes Francaises au Canada in 1970.
 These four bodies remained federated until 1995 when the federation, by now renamed Canadian Baptist Federation (CBF), merged with Canadian Baptist Ministries, which now functions as the shared outreach arm of all four associations.

 They have ordained female pastors since 1959.

 In 2007, the BUWC changed its name to the Canadian Baptists of Western Canada to better reflect its national identity and western focus.

-Key figures in CBWC history include: Tommy Douglas, a Baptist minister in Weyburn Saskatchewan and healthcare reforming politician, William Aberhart (Bible Bill), an Albertan radio personality and Albertan Premier.
+Key figures in CBWC history include: Tommy Douglas, a Baptist minister in Weyburn Saskatchewan and healthcare reforming politician, Alexander Cameron Rutherford, Alberta's first Premier and founder of the University of Alberta, William Aberhart (Bible Bill), an Albertan radio personality and Albertan Premier.
 Prime Minister John Diefenbaker was also a Canadian Baptist.

 Statistics

-According to a census published by the association in 2024, it claimed 180 churches.
+As of 2026, the CBWC has 138 churches, according to its church directory.